StefanTheCode/OptimizeMePlease/README.md

 # OptimizeMePlease

-### This is a challenge project for tunning EF query
+### This is a challenge project for tunning EF query, please see the latest changes here [Repo](https://github.com/StefanTheCode/OptimizeMePlease)

 ## You are probably here because you saw my post on Linkedin.
 ## Welcome!